International Travel Compliance

 Note: The MSU International Travel Registry is managed and maintained by the MSU Bozeman Office of International Programs.

-Based on recent Commissioner of Higher Education guidance for the Montana University system, any MSUB sponsored travel to countries rated Centers for Disease Control and Prevention (CDC) Level 4 is prohibited.
-Faculty, staff, and students wishing to travel to countries rated Department of State (DOS) levels 3 or 4 or CDC level 3 are required to petition permission for travel from the MSUB International Travel Review Committee (ITRC) by submitting a risk management plan with enhanced COVID-specific risk mitigation and contingency plans with final approval by the Provost.
-Students participating in an approved program will be required to participate in an online health and safety course and will complete an enhanced risk management plan.
+Submitting a petition involves completing a risk management plan with enhanced COVID-specific risk mitigation and contingency plans.
+Students participating in an approved program will be required to participate in an online health and safety course and will also complete an enhanced risk management plan.
 Every approved traveler is also required to sign a COVID-specific additional agreement and acknowledgement of risk, register their travel with the MSU International Travel Registry, and purchase a GeoBlue International Insurance Plan.

 Review Travel Health and Safety Resources